nagasudhirpulla/taming_python/blog/skills/matplotlib_dual_axis.md

 ## Secondary Y axis

 -   A secondary Y axis can be derived from an existing axis using conversion functions
--   As shown in the example, a Fahrenheit axis can be derived from Celsius axis
+-   As shown in the example, a Fahrenheit axis can be derived from Celsius axis using the `secondary_yaxis` funcion
 -   The conversion functions for primary to secondary axis values and secondary to primary axis values are to be mentioned

 ## References